Thyodas/whanos/docs/INSTALLATION.md

     pip install ansible
     ```

-2. Store your vault password (be careful not to push it online!)
+2. Go in the ansible directory and Store your vault password (be careful not to push it online!)

     ```bash
+    cd ansible
     echo "your-vault-password" > ./ansible/password
     ```